slackapi/java-slack-sdk/docs/guides/bolt.md

 ### Use Web APIs

-When you need to call some Slack Web APIs in bolt apps, use `ctx.client()` for it.
+When you need to call some Slack Web APIs in Bolt apps, use `ctx.client()` for it.
 The **MethodsClient** created by the method already holds a valid bot token.
 So, you don't need to give a token to it.
 Just calling a method with parameters as below works for you.

 ```java
 app.command("/hello", (req, ctx) -> {